trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-getting-started-with-operation.md

 {{ "create.rb:input:../trailblazer-guides/app/post/operation:operation-01" | tsnippet }}

 The middle step `how_are_you?` is now added with `step`, making its return value matter.
-That means, if the `params[:healthy] == "yes"` check is true, the next step is going to be executed.
+That means, if the `params[:happy] == "yes"` check is true, the next step is going to be executed.
 And, surprisingly, given the above test case with the respective input, this works.

 Of course, we now have to test the opposite scenario, too.
 What if we're unhappy?